Skip to content

 Social media presents a new world of exciting opportunities for narcissists.
 It’s never been so easy to gain praise and attention.
-Or present an enhanced false self to the world.
-And spy on former lovers.
+Present an enhanced false self to the world.
+Or spy on former lovers.
 All at the click of a button!

-I thought I’d write an article on my observations on how narcissists use social media.
+I thought I’d write an article on my observations on social media and narcissism, and how narcissists use social media.
 Here’s what I’ve spotted, how narcissists use social media…

 Please Check Out This Short Video To Aid Your Understanding…